 This year, the Lord of the Rings will enter a new live-action storytelling era, as J.R.R.
 Tolkien's beloved epic fantasy universe gets new life on the small-screen with The Lord of the Rings: The Rings of Power.
 One of the most expensive and ambitious streaming series ever mounted, the Amazon Prime Video project will take us back centuries before the events of The Hobbit and The Lord of the Rings to the Second Age of Middle-earth, a time of prosperity for several civilizations that will also become a time of great danger.

-This September, we'll finally get to see what the massive creative team behind the series has been working on when The Rings of Power premieres.
+On September 1, we'll finally get to see what the massive creative team behind the series has been working on when The Rings of Power premieres.
 For now, we're gathering everything we've learned about so far – from the sprawling cast to the intriguing teasers – in one place.

 The Rings of Power release date